PeterHuberSg/CustomControlBaseLib/README.md

 ### CustomControlBaseLib
 The only library needed to be referenced from other code, providing:
-* `CustomControlBase`: Base class for custom controls with functionality added for Children, Drawing, `Border`, `Padding` and `Background`.
+* `CustomControlBase`: Base class for custom controls with functionality added for `Children`, drawing, `Border`, `Padding` and `Background`.
 * `GlyphDrawer`: Writes text to a `DrawingContext`.
 Can also be used to calculate the length of text.
+### CustomControlSampleLib
+`CustomControlSample.cs` shows how to use `CustomControlBase` with detailed instructions.
+Copy its code into your own custom control when you start to write it.
 ### CustomControlSample
-Shows how to use `CustomControlBase`
-### CustomControlSampleLib
-Helper library for `CustomControlSample`
+WPF Core application displaying `CustomControlSample`

 ## Project Status
 Completed and stable